bhstark2/latency/outline.md

 * Introduction (3pgs) (Jason)
 	* Effect on Applications
-		* User experience and lag in web browsing, web conferncing, and gaming
+		* User experience and lag in web browsing, web conferencing, and gaming
 		* How latency impacts UX
 	* Mention simple test for buffer bloat / lag
 	* Trends of User Experience and Network Performance